whiffee/Jupyter_caveman/readme.md

 __Edit the PATH__

-After editing the path to provide access to an import directory, the Jupyter functionality will be ready to test.

-There is no need to bother with _jupyter\_notebook\_config.py_.
+In the home directory there is a file called .bashrc.
+It is necessary to edit this file to get permanent effective change in the $PATH.
+The permanent change that is desired is the access to an import directory, which can hold the modules that the application will need to importas ancilaries.

 <img src="https://github.com/whiffee/Jupyter_caveman/blob/main/bashrc_snippet.png" width=61% height=61%/>

 __Test Jupyter Rendition__

-Open Jupyter and test a notebook file such as the one included from the caveman repository.
+Right click on the target directory that was placed in the $PATH, and start Jupyter notebook from there.
+Open a notebook file such as the one included from the caveman repository.
 All the output for the sample problem that was shown in Pyzo should become available.